 Eating Disorder Counseling

 Eating disorders are a category of psychological conditions that involve an intense preoccupation with food and body image.
 It’s often said that an eating disorder is like a bad boyfriend: relentlessly critical and abusive.
-Good eating disorder counseling is like breaking up with ED – difficult but ultimately liberating!
+Good eating disorder counseling can help you break up with ED – it’s difficult but ultimately liberating!

-But don’t lose hope: We can help!
+But don’t lose hope: Lifeologie can help!
 And, you can feel comfortable in your own skin again!

 What Are Possible Signs and Symptoms of an Eating Disorder?

-- You have obsessive, intrusive, or irrational beliefs and behaviors regarding food or weight loss.
+- obsessive, intrusive, or irrational beliefs and behaviors regarding food or weight loss.
 For example, you may constantly fret about becoming overweight—even if you appear to be alarmingly underweight.
-You may engage in extreme dieting to lose the “excess fat”, rationing your food intake to 6-7 grapes a day.
-If you exceed your designated limit and “overeat”, you may engage in self-discipline (self-harm or scolding yourself), or dissolve into tears because you failed at your attempt to exercise self-restraint
+You may engage in extreme dieting to lose perceived excess fat, rationing your food intake dramatically.
+If you exceed your designated limit and “overeat,” you may engage in self-punishment (self-harm or scolding yourself), or experience a shame cycle because you failed at your attempt to exercise self-restraint

-- You become infatuated with an unrealistic body image ideal.
-You may spend hours comparing yourself unfavorably to celebrities or men or women in high-fashion magazines; or you may stare at your reflection in the mirror, casting a blinding spotlight onto your many “imperfections”
+- Infatuation with an unrealistic body image ideal.
+You may spend hours comparing yourself unfavorably to celebrities or men or women in fashion magazines; or you may stare at your reflection in the mirror, engaging in self-criticism rooted in unrealistic expectations of your body

-- You engage in one or more of the following habits: calorie-counting, extreme dieting, obsessive exercising, or compulsive staring in mirrors
+- Engaging in one or more of the following habits: calorie-counting, extreme dieting, obsessive exercising, or compulsive staring in mirrors

-- You’ve developed bizarre or ritualistic eating practices, such as hoarding your food, concealing your food intake from family or friends, dividing your meals into smaller and smaller portions before consumption, arranging your food meticulously on your plate for prolonged periods of time before eating
+- Bizarre or ritualistic eating practices, such as hoarding food, concealing your food intake from family or friends, dividing your meals into smaller and smaller portions before consumption, arranging your food meticulously on your plate for prolonged periods of time before eating

-- You have episodes of binge-eating, in which you consume an entire day’s portion of food in a single sitting and then engage in fasting or purging (via vomiting or laxative use) to maintain your pre-binge weight
+- Episodes of binge-eating, in which you consume an entire day’s portion of food in a single sitting and then engage in fasting or purging (via vomiting or laxative use) to maintain your pre-binge weight

-- You exit from meals prematurely to use the bathroom and purge in secret
+- Leaving meals to use the bathroom and purge in secret

-- Your weight loss and weight gain appears to family and friends as if it yo-yos without an obvious explanation
+- Unexplained and excessive weight loss or weight gain — it appears to family and friends as if your weight yo-yos without an obvious explanation

-- You exhibit the following, simultaneous psychological indicators of eating disorders: depression, anxiety, irritability, mood swings, or irrepressible fatigue
+- Psychological indicators of eating disorders: depression, anxiety, irritability, mood swings, or irrepressible fatigue

 What Are the Types of Eating Disorders?